-We have received "Orphan Drug" status for palifosfamide and darinaparsin in both the United States and Europe and we are hopeful that we may be able to obtain "Fast Track" and/or additional Orphan Drug status from the FDA, Europe and certain other countries for our product candidates.
+We have received "Orphan Drug" status for palifosfamide for treatment of soft tissue sarcomas and darinaparsin for treatment of peripheral T-cell lymphoma in both the United States and Europe and we are hopeful that we may be able to obtain "Fast Track" and/or additional Orphan Drug status from the FDA, Europe and certain other countries for our product candidates.
 Fast Track allows the FDA to facilitate development and expedite review of drugs that treat serious and life-threatening conditions so that an approved product can reach the market expeditiously.
 Fast Track status does not apply to a product alone, but applies to a combination of a product and the specific indications for which it is being studied.
 Therefore, it is a drug's development program for a specific indication that receives Fast Track designation.
-Orphan Drug status promotes the development of products that demonstrate the promise for the diagnosis and treatment of one disease or condition affecting fewer than 200,000 patients in the U.S. and affords certain financial and market protection benefits to successful applicants.
+Orphan Drug status promotes the development of products that demonstrate the promise for the diagnosis and treatment of one disease or condition affecting fewer than 200,000 patients in the United States and affords certain financial and market protection benefits to successful applicants.
 There is no guarantee that any of our other product candidates will be granted Orphan Drug status or will be granted Fast Track status by the FDA or that, even if such product candidate is granted such status, the product candidate's clinical development and regulatory approval process will not be delayed or will be successful.